County Longford Ireland · Co. Longford · Newtownforbes Save · Share

 An Lios Breac · Co.
 Longford

 An estate village on the N4, built by the Earls of Granard when they renamed Lisbrack.
-Castle Forbes sits beyond the gates.
+Castle Forbes sits beyond the gates - private, and staying that way.

 Newtownforbes is a small village in the parish of Clonguish, six kilometres northwest of Longford town on the N4 national road.
-The population is around 850.
-It takes its name from the Forbes family—Earls of Granard—who were granted lands here in 1621 and renamed the village from Lisbrack around 1750.
-This is an estate village, the kind built by a landowning family to serve a demesne and its working people.
+The 2022 census put the population at 851.
+It takes its name from the Forbes family, the Earls of Granard, who were granted lands here in the 1620s and renamed the village from Lisbrack around 1750.
+This is an estate village, the kind built by a landowning family to serve a demesne and the people who worked it.

 Population